Division of Fluid Dynamics

 Congratulations to Our Newest APS Fellows

 Upcoming Meetings69th Annual Meeting of the APS Division of Fluid Dynamics

 November 20-22, 2016

 March 13-17, 2017

 News & Announcements

-The nomination deadline for the Fluid Dynamics Prize, Stanley Corrsin Award, and the Andreas Acrivos Dissertation Award is April 1st.
-Please consider nominating your colleagues for one of these prizes and awards.
+The deadline for nominations for the Fluid Dynamics Prize, the Stanley Corrsin Award, and the Andreas Acrivos Dissertation Award in Fluid Dynamics is May 2, 2016.

 Gallery of Fluid Motion Awards

 Commemoration of Prandtl and the history of the Boundary Layer

 (article by John Anderson)